Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-app-authorization.md

 .....
 ```

-In this example, the app's REPLY URI is `http://localhost:1339/auth/azureoauth/callback`.
+In this example, the app's REPLY URL is `http://localhost:1339/auth/azureoauth/callback`.
 In processing this response,
-you must extract the `code` parameter value and use it to acquire the initial OAuth 2.0 access and refresh tokens.
+you must extract the `code` parameter value and use it to acquire the initial OAuth 2.0 access and refresh tokens (see next section).
-We will show this step in the next section.

-**Note** The `302 Found` response above is different from the `302 Found` response you would get if you started the login process against
+> The `302 Found` response above is different from the `302 Found` response you would get if you started the login process against
 the `https://login.windows.net/<tenantId>/oauth2/authorize?...` URL.
 In the latter case, the `302 Found` response forwards your request to
 `login.microsoftonline.com`.

 <a name="msg_get_app_authenticated"> </a>
 ###Acquire an access token
-To get the app authenticated, the client must include a valid OAuth 2.0 access token in every HTTP request submitted to
+To access Microsoft Graph API resources, your app must include a valid OAuth 2.0 access token in every HTTP request.
-Office 365 unified API.
 You can obtain the access token using the following POST request:

 ```no-highlight
 POST https://login.microsoftonline.com/common/oauth2/token HTTP/1.1